Skip to main content

 Navigating financial assistance can feel overwhelming, especially when you're managing day-to-day expenses on a fixed income.
 The Alberta Seniors Benefit offers monthly support to low-income Alberta residents aged 65 and older, helping cover living costs and ease financial pressure.

 This Alberta Seniors Benefit eligibility guide is for Alberta seniors, their family members, caregivers, and community workers who need clear, step-by-step information about who qualifies, how much you can receive, and how to apply.
-You'll find plain-language explanations of eligibility criteria, income rules, calculation examples, required documents, application methods, and how this provincial benefit interacts with federal programs like Old Age Security and the Guaranteed Income Supplement.

 Whether you're preparing to apply or helping someone else through the process, this guide provides the facts you need to move forward with confidence.